April, 2021 | A six-minute read with interactive visuals. (Worth a look just for the hair styles.)

 After a few months, the creative director called me into his office and closed the door.
 I was certain I had done something wrong and was being let go.
 Instead, he cleared his throat and confessed to feeling guilty about paying me the minimum wage of $1.60 an hour.
 He told me my work was excellent and I was doing as much as any of the adult designers.
 He doubled my wages.
 Around the office, I was known as "super-kid".

 I stayed at the printing company for 3 years.
-In 1976, a year after graduating from high school, I enrolled in the graphic design program at Kendall School of Design in Grand Rapids, Michigan.
+In 1976, a year after graduating from high school, I enrolled in the graphic design program at Kendall College of Design in Grand Rapids, Michigan.

 With limited resources, I moved into the YWCA Women's Residence, which housed mostly women who were homeless, abused, recovering from addiction or refugees of the Vietnam war.
 A few months after moving in and carving out a studio space in the basement of the old Heritage Hill mansion, I became the weekend manager.
 The job required me to be physically on the property 24 hours a day from sundown on Friday to sunup on Monday.
 In my time there, I had abusive husbands escorted off the property by the police, confiscated alcohol, cleaned up vomit, broke up fights and cajoled women who didn’t speak English into putting their fresh eggs in the refrigerator instead of under their beds.
 I was paid with a free room plus $19 a week.
 I was 19 years old at the time.